Skip to content

 Costliest Insured Loss Events

-Global insured losses from natural disaster events in the first three quarters of 2023 were estimated to reach at least $88 billion, which was higher than the average ($75 billion) and median ($62 billion) for the period.
+Global insured losses from natural disaster events in the first three quarters were estimated to reach at least $88 billion, which was higher than the average ($75 billion) and median ($62 billion) for the period.

 Remarkably, 32 individual billion-dollar disasters likely occurred, which is already the highest annual total on record.
 This was largely due to relentless severe convective storm activity in the United States, which contributed with 21 individual events.